Matters Upon Death: The Executor Problem

 The Executor problem arises when the Executor, Executrix (fem), dies before the Will is Probated or the estate is fully administered.

-Samuel came into my shop looking like Charlie Brown after a turn on the mound, you know clothes all knocked off by the returning baseball, all in a daze.
-I too was in a daze unsure how all that hair could have grown back in less than a week’s time.
-I wouldn’t say it out loud but he looked worse than when I saw him after his uncle’s death almost a year ago.
 Puzzled, I dusted off my chair and gently guided him by the shoulders to sit down.
 Mid way through the cut and his shoulders slumping even more than I thought possible, he finally came out with it.
 The Executor to his uncle’s will, his uncle’s closest friend, his Godfather, had passed away some weeks before and he just got the news through his uncle’s lawyers.
-The death was bad enough on its own but he learned that the death of a sole Executor after a Will had gone through Probate but not yet administered put a halt to the administration of all his uncle’s wishes.
+The death was bad enough on its own but he learned that his Godfather was the sole Executor of his uncle’s Will and his death put a halt to the distribution of his uncle’s estate.
 No Executor, no distribution of gifts, no payment of debts, no closure.

 Again I felt his daze wash over me, the Executor of my will is my wife, who else could I trust more?
 But what if she was to die before me, or soon after?
 Would the wishes we carefully laid out in our Wills stall?
 What burden would be unleashed on our family and other beneficiaries?
 Later that night at the dinner table I unloaded the day’s happenings on my wife.
-She listened patiently then burst out in this Cheshire smile mocking my grief.
+She listened patiently then burst out in this Cheshire smile, mocking my grief.
 This was not unusual, I am very accustomed to her laughing at my despair.
 She often talks about my negative disposition saying it’s like an invisible hump on my back pushing my left shoulder closer to the ground than my right.
 She said simply, after putting away her grin, “It’s a good thing we’re both alive for this next lesson of life.”
 To me this meant, relax and watch for the grace to unfold, apparently it always does.

 Another eventful week would pass before I caught sight of that smile again, this time at our lawyers’ office.
 My wife had made an appointment for us to review our Wills, as we sometimes did whenever our circumstances changed, and sign a Codicil.
 Although we had Wills in place for the last eight years, we had never made an amendment, never had to create a Codicil as our lawyers explained we might have to.
 She sat next to me beaming like she knew something I didn’t know, and obviously this was true.
 Our lawyers came in read over our Wills and we agreed all was in order, then they read the Codicil: